2020-2021 Board of Directors

 I graduated from Reid School of Radiologic Technology in Richmond, IN in 2016.
 After graduation, I started my career as an interventional radiology technologist for Ohio Health in Columbus, OH.
 While there I started completing the tasks to move forward with my Vascular Interventional certification.
 I became VI certified in 2018.
 I am very passionate about educating and mentoring technologists in this field.
 In 2019, I was presented with the opportunity to be a part of the Tanzania IR Initiative.
-I travelled to Dar es Salaam, Tanzania to help educate the technologists that will be the first IR techs in Tanzania.
+I traveled to Dar es Salaam, Tanzania to help educate the technologists that will be the first IR techs in Tanzania.
 After returning, I decided that I wanted to find a way to get involved with providing educational resources for vascular and interventional technologists, so I was fortunate enough to join the AVIR Education Committee.
 Recently, I have been involved with the revamp of the website and educational resources for the association.
 I am excited to take on the position of Director at Large to help build a strong community within AVIR.

 David Douthett, RT(R), CV